 Before I wrote about this novel idea, I decided to put it to the test.
 This weekend a friend of mine was in a Hindi play, and I thought to myself this would give me a perfect opportunity to see if this idea works.

 So, with a fantastic group of friends, we went to see “Pagla Ghoda,” a play in Hindi.
 Which most of us did not speak a word of Hindi. (picture above of all of us)

 I sat for two and a half hours listening to the language without understanding the meaning.
 I listened closely to the language and how my senses felt toward the sound, inflection, and tones.
 I must tell you I had never had the interest to learn Hindi, but after the play, I am curious.

 In all fairness, I must share that I read the cliffs notes of the play before watching it.
 The cliffs notes gave me a little knowledge about the meaning of the play.

 I was out of my comfort zone during this activity, for sure, but I did not mind it at all.
 What I discovered was that this activity helps determine if a specific language might be right to learn.
 It would be a shame to spend precious time learning a language to find later out that you do not feel the love you thought you did for the language.

 As most of us know learning a language takes time, lots of time and dedication.

-Looking for a language to learn?
 Head to a play in the language you are considering learning.
 Get out of your comfort zone.